-1. Twist a thin coin between the two halves of the remote entry transmitter near the key ring.
-DO NOT TAKE THE RUBBER COVER AND CIRCUIT BOARD OFF THE FRONT HOUSING OF THE REMOTE ENTRY TRANSMITTER.

-2. Do not wipe off any grease on the battery terminals on the back surface of the circuit board.
+- 1. Twist a thin coin between the two halves of the remote entry transmitter near the key ring.
+DO NOT TAKE THE RUBBER COVER AND CIRCUIT BOARD OFF THE FRONT HOUSING OF THE REMOTE ENTRY TRANSMITTER. - 2.
+Do not wipe off any grease on the battery terminals on the back surface of the circuit board.

 - 3. Remove the old battery.

-- 4. Insert the new battery.
+Note: Please refer to local regulations when disposing of transmitter batteries. - 4.
+Insert the new battery.
 Refer to the diagram inside the remote entry transmitter for the correct orientation of the battery.
-Press the battery down to ensure that the battery is fully seated in the battery housing cavity.

-- 5. Snap the two halves back together.
+Press the battery down to ensure that the battery is fully seated in the battery housing cavity. - 5.
+Snap the two halves back together.